danieloldberg/borasem-waste-pickup/README.md

 The integration is configured using the UI and the data is updated every 24 hours.

 ## Installation
-1. Install with HACS
+1. Install with HACS.

+    1a.
+Add custom repository by going to HACS -> Integrations -> Dots in top right corner -> Custom repositories.
+Copy [https://github.com/danieloldberg/borasem-waste-pickup](https://github.com/danieloldberg/borasem-waste-pickup) and paste into Repository.
+Then change Category to Integration, Click Add.
+Then go to the added repository "Borås Energi och Miljö Waste Pickup" and select install.
+    1b.
+Will soon be searchable directly in HACS.
 2. Go to Settings -> Devices and Services -> Add integration -> Borås Energi och Miljö Waste Pickup
-3. Enter you address (see information below)
+3. Enter you address (see details below).
 4. Done.

 ## Finding the address